hakeem-amsagguine/linux/Documentation/driver-api/ntb.rst

 NTB (Non-Transparent Bridge) is a type of PCI-Express bridge chip that connects the separate memory systems of two or more computers to the same PCI-Express fabric.
-Existing NTB hardware supports a common feature set: doorbell registers and memory translation windows, as well as non common features like scratchpad and message registers.
+Existing NTB hardware supports a common feature set: doorbell registers and memory translation linux, as well as non common features like scratchpad and message registers.
 Scratchpad registers are read-and-writable registers that are accessible from either side of the device, so that peers can exchange a small amount of information at a fixed address.
 Message registers can be utilized for the same purpose.
 Additionally they are provided with special status bits to make sure the information isn't rewritten by another peer.
 Doorbell registers provide a way for peers to send interrupt events.
-Memory windows allow translated read and write access to the peer memory.
+Memory linux allow translated read and write access to the peer memory.

 NTB Core Driver (ntb)
 =====================